Health Sciences BS Degree

 Pursue Broad-Based Study for a Dynamic Health Care Career

-Complete a health studies bachelor’s degree program at The University of Texas at Tyler to master myriad health-related topics to prepare for graduate studies or for jobs in an ever-growing field.
+Complete a health sciences bachelor’s degree program at The University of Texas at Tyler to master myriad health-related topics to prepare for graduate studies or for jobs in an ever-growing field.